bismuthfoundation/BismuthPlugins/README.md

 The Bismuth plugin system, although very lightweight, allows for action and filter hooks on critical events, for easy feature addition.

+## How to begin

+* Make sure you use current github code
+* Copy the plugins directory of this BismuthPlugins repo under your bismuth node directory
+* Run the node

 ## The plugin framework